- Pink Oyster Mushroom Grow Kit Fruiting Block

 |Kit weight||5 lbs|

-Pink Oyster (Pleurotus djamor) is a tropical oyster strain thrives in warm weather.
+Pink Oyster (Pleurotus djamor) is a tropical oyster strain thrives in warmer temperatures.
 It produces beautiful clusters of light to deep pink mushrooms that are a favorite at farmer's markets.
 Pink oyster mushrooms are great for beginners.
 They are reliable producers and their intense color and rich umami flavor make them a popular mushroom.
 They are also one of the easiest blocks to get subsequent fruitings and should reliably produce a second flush or more.

 Your fruiting block kit is an amended sawdust block that has been colonized by mushroom mycelium.
 Mushrooms need adequate humidity and ventilation to survive and thrive, so proper care is important.